dudesoccer123/Language-Translator-Using-Python/README.md

 User accounts are managed through a MySQL database, ensuring secure and validated logins to maintain data integrity.
 The 'account settings' section allows users to update their account details, including passwords and usernames.
 All account-related functions, such as creation, deletion, and updating, are implemented using various SQL queries, with the MySQL connector module seamlessly connecting the database to our Python project.

-Please find attached images showcasing different pages within the project.
+Please find attached images showcasing different pages within the project and a data dictionary pdf containing all the user defined functions and its use.